kbui1993/Official_Poisson_AITV_SaT_SLaT/README.md

 # Poisson_AITV_SaT_SLaT
-Official code for "Efficient Image Segmentation Framework with Difference of Anisotropic and Isotropic Total Variation for Blur and Poisson Noise Removal".
+Official code for "Difference of Anisotropic and Isotropic TV for Segmentation under Blur and Poisson Noise".